luminous-patterns/leetpc/README.md

 LEETPC WordPress Source
 ======

-Beware
+Oooh shiney....
 ------

-This repo contains the code (wordpress plugins and themes) that power LEETPC.
-Use your access wisely.
+This repo contains the code (wordpress plugins and themes) that power LEETPC.com.au.
+I have made this repo public for strange reasons including to impress potential employers.

 Useful links
 ------